imbo/imbo/docs/installation/configuration.rst

 Amazon Simple Storage Service
 +++++++++++++++++++++++++++++

-This adapter stores your images in a bucket in the Amazon Simple Storage Service (S3).
+This adapter stores your images in a bucket in `Amazon S3`_.
 The parameters are:

 ``key``
-    Your AWS access key
+    Your AWS access key.

 ``secret``
-    Your AWS secret key
+    Your AWS secret key.

 ``bucket``
     The name of the bucket you want to store your images in.
-Imbo will **not** create this for you.
+Imbo will **not** create this for you automatically.

 ``region``
     The name of the region your bucket resides in.
-Required for Imbo 3.

 This adapter creates subdirectories in the bucket in the same fashion as the :ref:`Filesystem storage adapter <filesystem-storage-adapter>` stores the files on the local filesystem.